0 of 30 Questions completed

 Which one of the following is not consistent with a diagnosis of Guillain Barre syndrome?

-An abnormality in which one of the following investigations is of most value in confirming suspected motor neuron disease?
+An abnormality in which of the following investigation would be most useful in confirming suspected motor neuron disease?

 A 57-year-old man with type 2 (non-insulin-dependent) diabetes mellitus presents with a right foot drop.
 On examination there is mild weakness of right ankle dorsiflexion and toe extension with other muscle groups being normal.
 Reflexes are symmetrical with bilaterally downgoing plantar responses.
 Sensory examination is normal.
 Electromyography (EMG) and nerve conduction studies are shown in the table below.